 Know the Right Moves

 Whether you’re looking to secure a better interest rate or free up some cash for expansion, refinancing business loans can be a difficult task.
-To determine if refinancing is the right move, you’ll have to consider interest rates, your business’s history, and how it stands to perform in the future.
+To determine if refinancing is the right move, you’ll have to consider interest rates, terms, your business’s history, and how it stands to perform in the future.
 Before you pull the trigger on a refinancing operation, it’s best to talk to the experts.

 At Johnson Consulting Group, our team of funeral home consultants and accountants can help you understand how a refinanced loan can stand to help your business.
 With years of experience in the death care industry, we have a proven track record of helping funeral directors secure more favorable financing, as well as helping them strategically use any freed-up cash.